 The great seaplanes of the past reached all continents: Europe, the Americas, Asia, Africa, Oceania and even the poles.
 Still today they are used in many areas of the world, such as Canada, Alaska, the Amazon, the tropical islands, the inland seas.
 Fishermen and hunters reach remote places with these versatile aircraft, which even today, in some areas, are irreplaceable.

 Seaplanes and amphibious aircraft have always represented the dream of humanity for excellence: a flying machine that was the harmonious combination of airplane and boat, limitless, able to be used on runways, rivers, lakes and sea.
 The world at your feet.
 Seaplanes have been used in all areas of flight: speedraces, reconnaissance, rescue, comfort, exploration and adventure.
 From the roars of the Schneider Trophy engines to the luxurious interiors of the China Clipper.
 English, French, Italian, German, Japanese and Russian seaplanes were competing for greatness during the golden age of aviation.
 In extreme habitats, in the wildest areas of Alaska and Canada, in the remote islands of the oceans, seaplanes have often represented the best, if not the only, means of transport.
 Even today, pilots and tourists, but also fishermen and explorers rely on these aircraft in many parts of the world.

-OceanSky Cruises is a cultivated tour operator, with roots from private jet aviation, making tourism truly sustainable by pioneering experiences.
+OceanSky Aviation is an airline making tourism truly sustainable by pioneering experiences.

 We believe in improving the world.